hugo2f/nuggets/DESIGN.md

 ---

-## map module
+## gamemap module

-The `map` module provides the data structure to store all map information.
+The `gamemap` module provides the data structure to store all map information.
 The contents will be stored as a 2D array of characters.
 Refer to the [Requirements Spec](REQUIREMENTS.md) for the types of characters in a map.

 ### Functional decomposition

 We anticipate the following functions:
 1. `loadMapFile`, which reads a map file and stores it in a `grid`
+2. `GameMap_delete`, which frees all memory allocated for a GameMap
-4. `getCellType`, which returns the type of cell corresponding to a coordinate in the map
+3. `getCellType`, which returns the type of cell corresponding to a coordinate in the map
-6. `getPlayerMap`, which returns the map that is visible to a player, including visible players and gold piles
+4. `getPlayerMap`, which returns the map that is visible to a player, including visible players and gold piles
-7. `getVisibleRegion`, which returns an array of the cells currently visible to a player
+5. `getVisibleRegion`, which returns an array of the cells currently visible to a player
-8. `getSpectatorMap`, which returns the map that a spectator sees, with all player and gold information
+6. `getSpectatorMap`, which returns the map that a spectator sees, with all player and gold information

 ### Pseudocode for logic/algorithmic flow